Chrystal Macmillan: Women's rights

 In 1906-1908 Macmillan was the honorary secretary and treasurer of the Women Graduates of the Scottish Universities (Parliamentary Franchise) Committee.
 She was active in several suffrage organisations: The Scottish University Women's Suffrage Union (SUWSU), the NUWSS (on their executive committee), the Edinburgh branch of the NUWSS (vice-president) Macmillan spoke at many suffrage meetings during this period; for example, in 1909, she was a speaker at an NUWSS meeting along with Dr Elsie Inglis and Alice Low in Edinburgh's Café Oak Hall.
 A guest speaker was J A Scott from New Zealand, where women already had the right to vote.

 In 1909 the SUWSU mounted tours in southwest Scotland (led mainly by Frances Parker), and northern Scotland, led by Chrystal Macmillan.
 Macmillan's first visited Dingwall and Ullapool.
 As she remarked, Ullapool was more challenging, as it was not on the rail network.
 She then headed to Caithness.
-The John o’Groat Journal was not overly sympathetic: ‘The women of Wick and Pultneytown … have never aspired to air their grievances other than on the stairhead.
+The John o’Groats Journal was not overly sympathetic: ‘The women of Wick and Pultneytown … have never aspired to air their grievances other than on the stairhead.
 The suffragettes have come to educate them.’
 Nevertheless, the Rifle Hall was filled, and it seated 800, with all standing room taken too.

 Chrystal Macmillan then headed further north to Orkney and Shetland.
 On her return to the Highlands, she spoke at Helmsdale, Golspie, Dornoch, Cromarty and Alness.
 Her visit led to the first formation of a society in Dornoch.
 At the end of the trip, Chrystal Macmillan reported: ‘This brings the Northern campaign to an end.
 Our society has held twenty meetings in the North of Scotland.
 Sixteen were indoor meetings, at which the audiences varied in number from 100 to 1,000 (the average was about 300), and in 17 places the meeting was the first that had been held on the subject.
 Nothing has impressed me more than the intelligent sympathy we have met in almost every place, not only in the meetings, but also from those to whom we talked.'
 Her visit was still remarked upon four years later in Caithness.